Websoft9/docker-onlyofficecommunityserver/README.md

 #### Do I need to change the password before docker-compose up?

-Yes, you should modify all password at docker-compose file, include database password and application password.
+Yes, you should modify all database password and application password at docker-compose file for production

 #### What the default username and password?

 Refer to comment area at the top of docker-compose file